QUICC-FOR/QUICCSQL/README.md

 ### Need to be done
 - Fix role vissst01 to QUICC in dbm file
 - Move Sequences statement upper in pgmodeler script
+- Change climatic_data.id_plot to general id from rdb_quicc.plot_info

 ### List of functions